Nicolas Lenglet Du Fresnoy

-Nicolas Lenglet Du Fresnoy (5 October 1674 – 16 January 1755) was a French scholar, historian, geographer, philosopher and bibliographer of alchemy.
+Nicolas Lenglet Du Fresnoy (5 October 1674 – 16 January 1755) was a French scholar, historian, geographer, philosopher, and bibliographer of alchemy.

 Biography

 Lenglet Du Fresnoy first studied theology but quickly left it for diplomacy and politics.
 In 1705, Jean-Baptiste Colbert de Torcy appointed him Secretary for Latin and French languages to the Elector of Cologne, who lived in Lille.
-During the Regence, he returned to Paris and in 1718 the Regent took advantage of his skill to discover the accomplices of the Cellamare Conspiracy.
+During the Regency, he returned to Paris, and in 1718 the Regent took advantage of his skill to discover some accomplices in the Cellamare Conspiracy.

-Afterwards Lenglet occupied himself only of his scholarly work and refused all offers made to him in France or abroad.
-Biting and sarcastic, he had many enemies, of which he derived vanity, saying: I want to be a frank Gaul in my style, as in my actions.
+Afterward, Lenglet busied himself with his scholarly work and refused all offers made to him in France or abroad.
+Biting and sarcastic, he had many enemies, which made him proud.
+As he put it, I want to be a frank Gaul in my style, as in my actions.
 His love of independence and opposition to royal censors earned him, under Louis XV, five periods of imprisonment in the Bastille, once in the Strasbourg citadel another time in the Château de Vincennes.
-He died at almost 82 years after falling in the fireplace close to which he was reading.
+He died at age 81 after falling in the fireplace close to which he was reading.
 He was buried in the church or in the cemetery of the Église Saint-Séverin in Paris.

-Lenglet, whose books contain treasures of erudition, was interested both in literary criticism as in hermetic philosophy, history or geography.
-He also edited the Roman de la Rose, Marot, Sigogne, Régnier, Motin, Berthelot, Maynard, La Henriade by Voltaire, Mémoires by Philippe de Comines, Pierre de L'Estoile, etc.
+Lenglet, whose books contain treasures of erudition, was interested both in literary criticism as in hermetic philosophy, history, and geography.
+He edited the Roman de la Rose, Marot, Sigogne, Régnier, Motin, Berthelot, Maynard, La Henriade by Voltaire, Mémoires by Philippe de Comines, Pierre de L'Estoile, etc.